Claim your freebie!

 There are also loads of places online where you will find support and help as you improve your money skills.
 I have a FB group for women only, where you will be made most welcome.
 There I share money ideas and you will get support as you make your journey in improving your finances.

-What can you expect for improving your relationship with money?
+What can you expect from improving your relationship with money?

 “I don’t even know where to begin, in 4 weeks my confidence in dealing with big financial decisions has soared.
 I am making plans for the future without any fear or anxiety.
 Eileen’s coaching style is all about empowerment.
 I now know where I am going and how to get there.
 Thank you so much, you have given me skills for life.”
 AR, Dumfries

-Why not start your journey into improving your relationship with money today?
+Why not start your journey into improving your relationship with money today, by downloading this free booklet?

 As well as downloading my booklet, you could pop along and join my Your Money Sorted group for women who would like to get some help with their money.